Understanding the self-employed health insurance deduction

 In addition, you can’t deduct more than what you earn from your business during that tax year.
 If your premiums were more than your income, you can claim up to the income amount as your self-employed health insurance deduction, and you may be able to claim the excess as medical expenses in your Schedule A. If you had a tax loss for the year, you won’t be able to claim this deduction.

 Am I eligible for the self-employed health insurance deduction if I have COBRA?

 If you chose to take COBRA health insurance after leaving a previous job, you may be able to deduct any premiums paid out-of-pocket.
 However, you are not eligible for the self-employed insurance deduction as the plan is still under your former employer’s name.
 Instead, you can claim the premiums as medical expenses in Schedule A if they exceed 7.5 percent of your AGI.
 (The 7.5 percent number is valid in the 2017 and 2018 tax years; it is 10 percent starting in 2019).
 Keep in mind though that this deduction is only available if you itemize your deductions and may only be valuable if your total itemized deductions are higher than the standard deduction.

 What is the premium tax credit?

-The premium tax credit is one of the subsidies offered under the Affordable Care Act.
+The premium tax credit is one of the subsidies available under the Affordable Care Act.
 This tax credit helps lower your monthly health insurance premium.
-You can choose to use the tax credit in advance and lower your premium each month or you can leave it be and receive a refundable credit when you file your taxes.
+You can choose to use the tax credit in advance and lower your premium each month.
+Or you can leave it be and receive a refundable credit when you file your taxes.
 If your income ends up exceeding the amount allowed and you had advanced tax credits applied, you will have to pay back those advanced tax credits come Tax Day.